-- The presence of a windowing system is optional on an ABI-conforming system. - If a windowing system is present on a conforming system, libX, libXt, G libext, libXm, and libMrm must be provided.
-M
+- The presence of a windowing system is optional on an ABI-conforming system. - If a windowing system is present on a conforming system, libx and libxt G must be provided. - If a windowing system is present on a conforming system, the NeWS Library may be supported in addition to support for the X 11 Window System.

-System V Window System Components